andrew-kras/andrew-kras/README.md

 Frontend developer (vue.js) and QA Engineer
 -------------------------------------------

-I am a frontend developer with a background in both manual and automated testing.
-Two years ago, I transitioned into the world of frontend development, where I now specialize in Vue 3.

 * 🌍  I'm based in Mosow
 * ✉️  You can contact me at [https://t.me/jlugoeg](mailto:https://t.me/jlugoeg)
 * 🤝  I'm open to collaborating on interesting projects where I can consolidate my knowledge of frontend development